Madnessy/ansible-mikrotik/readme.md

-## disclamer :
+## disclaimer :
 This playbook is all but done
 I made this for my own home situation, feel free to make additions , improvements etc
-This playbook has been made with Routeros version 6.44.3
+This playbook has been made with RouterOs version 6.44.3

 ## how to use :